lambdaclass/concrete/ROADMAP.md

 defines a source step.
 Its stack value is the maximum sum of source-frame footprints along a call path under the named source layout/target-width model;
 it excludes backend spills, red zones, prologues, and ABI frame growth.
-A missing fact is never converted to zero, and a source-step or source-stack bound is never presented as elapsed time, cycles, native frame size, or a hardware WCET claim.
+A missing fact is never converted to zero.
+Cumulative allocated bytes and peak live allocated bytes are distinct facts and must never share a label or value by convenience.
+A source-step or source-stack bound is never presented as elapsed time, cycles, native frame size, or a hardware WCET claim.

+Every symbolic input bound names its origin: a checked syntactic bound, a validated contract/obligation, a profile/policy fact, or an explicit trusted assumption.
+An arbitrary annotation or unchecked caller promise cannot become a usable bound; it remains `unknown` or is surfaced as an assumption with its scope and trust dependency.
+Substitution must preserve this provenance through the call graph.

 Build the certificate from canonical loop, call-edge, target-set, layout, allocation, and stack facts.
 Do not add a private AST walk or second cost truth